-We work with AT&T and T-Mobile as last mile carriers.
+We work with AT&T, T-Mobile and Verizon as last mile carriers.
 As such we are restricted to their frequency bands.
-If you dont know which those might be, or even what that means, don't worry!
-See an explanation for them below.
+If you don't know which those might be, or even what that means, don't worry!
+Our devices do use all available 4G LTE frequencies See an explanation for them below.

 AT&T has rolled out a massive 4G LTE network in the United States with support for bands 2, 4, 5 and 12.

 The remaining bands 2, 4 and 5 are mostly used in areas where AT&T does not have band 12, while in the densely populated metros, AT&T combines spectrum from multiple bands for better coverage.
 This is the reason why it is important that your modem supports all and not just one of these bands, in order for you to make maximum use of 4G LTE speeds.

 Here is a breakdown of all the individual bands at AT&T and their roles:

 Band 2 (1900MHz frequency range): it is one of the core bands for AT&T LTE as the carrier has large, 20x20MHz blocks in most markets.